loadingcodebro/beginning-go/README.md

 ## Fill in the Blanks

 Read through the code, run the unit tests, implement the missing parts.
+You should skim through `main.go` and `message.go` but you only need to write code in `client.go`.
+The related tests are located in `client_test.go`.

 Remember to work with your partner, and ask another group if you get stuck.

 ## Connect to Others